kyle5678/Minecraft-Command-Helper/README.md

 ﻿# Minecraft Command Helper

-This website helps you with creating Minecraft commands.
+This website helps you with creating Minecraft commands that can change the game.